Aktualizacja Weblate

 weblate sqlflush | weblate dbshell

 3. Run the pgloader to transfer the data.
-The following script can be used to migrate the database, but you might want to learn more about pgloader to understand what it does and tweak it to match your setup:
+The following script can be used to migrate the database, but you might want to learn more about pgloader to better understand what it does, and tweak it to match your setup:

 LOAD DATABASE